This article was published in the April 2020 issue of DDoor Security + Safety

 The general consensus was that most building occupants would not notice the fire door label, or wouldn’t understand the implications, but some AHJs continued to require fire door labels to be removed if not required.
 In some cases, AHJs were also requiring the fire door assembly label to match what was required for that location – no more, no less.
 If a 45-minute door was required, the interpretation was that a 90-minute door could not be installed.
 The common interpretation in years past was that the fire rating of the overall assembly was equal to the rating of the lowest-rated component.
 As long as that rating was equal to or greater than what was required, the assembly was acceptable – a 90-minute door in a 3-hour frame could be installed in a location that required an opening protective rated for up to 90 minutes.

-In the 2015 edition of NFPA 101, a line was added to the annex information for the section of the code addressing obvious life safety features, stating: “Where a door that is not required to be fire protection-rated is equipped with a fire protection listing label, it is not the intent of 126.96.36.199 to require such door to be self- or automatic-closing due merely to the presence of the label.”
-The intent of this change was to clarify that door assemblies with a labeled component are not required to be treated as fire door assemblies.
-Despite this clarification, some AHJs continued to require all labeled fire doors to be inspected and maintained in accordance with NFPA 80, even though there was no life-safety benefit.
+In the 2015 edition of NFPA 101, a line was added to the annex information for the section of the code addressing obvious life safety features, stating: “Where a door that is not required to be fire protection-rated is equipped with a fire protection listing label, it is not the intent of 188.8.131.52 to require such door to be self- or automatic-closing due merely to the presence of the label.”
+The intent of this change was to clarify that door assemblies with a labeled component were not required to be treated as fire door assemblies if installed in a location where an opening protective was not required.
+Despite this clarification, some AHJs continued to require fire doors with extraneous labels to be inspected and maintained in accordance with NFPA 80, even though there was no life-safety benefit.

-A new paragraph has been approved for inclusion in the 2021 edition of NFPA 101, which further clarifies the intent of the code:
+A new paragraph was added to the 2021 edition of NFPA 101, which further clarified the intent of the code:

 The problem statement submitted as part of the code development process referenced the 2015 change to Annex A. Although that change was intended to clarify that the requirements of the section were not meant to pertain to fire doors, interpretations were still inconsistent.
 Facilities were being cited by AHJs for non-compliant fire door assemblies – even when those assemblies were installed in locations where a fire rating was not required.
 This was because some AHJs were interpreting fire doors and frames as being life safety features that were obvious to the public.

-The paragraph that has been approved for the 2021 edition of NFPA 101 is very clear.
+The new paragraph in the 2021 edition of NFPA 101 is very clear.
 If a door or frame has a label and is installed where a rated opening protective is not required, the requirements of NFPA 80 do not apply.
-Although a code change does not technically take effect until that edition of the code is adopted, this change is more of a clarification and hopefully, it will begin to affect AHJ interpretations immediately.
+Although a code change does not technically take effect until that edition of the code is adopted, this change is more of a clarification and the hope is that it will begin to affect AHJ interpretations immediately.

 The new code language makes it clear that extraneous labels can remain, without prompting additional requirements.
 The intent of NFPA 101 is that only the required opening protectives indicated on a facility’s life safety drawings must be maintained in accordance with NFPA 80 and must be inspected annually.
 As always, the AHJ has the final say and should be consulted for their interpretation of the adopted codes.